Meet Our Officers

 Rev. Black is married to Patricia Williams-Black.
 They have one daughter, Makeda Black, who resides in Hyattsville, Maryland.

-The Rev. Dr. J. Bennett Guess is Executive Minister of the United Church of Christ's Local Church Ministries and a member of the UCC's five-person Collegium of Officers.
+The Rev. Dr. J. Bennett Guess is Executive Minister of the United Church of Christ's Local Church Ministries and a member of the UCC's four-person Collegium of Officers.

-Nominated by the 55-member Local Church Ministries' board of directors, Guess was elected by General Synod delegates in July 2011.
+Elected by General Synod to fill an unexpired two-year term in July 2011, Rev. Guess was subsequently elected to a four-year term in 2013.
 He is the first openly gay person to serve as a national officer of the church.

 Guess earned a B.A. degree in journalism from the University of Kentucky.
 He completed graduate studies in public administration and public policy at Murray State University, and earned his M.Div. degree in 1991 from Vanderbilt University Divinity School.
 He received his D.Min. degree in preaching from UCC-related Chicago Theological Seminary in 2001.

-Prior to coming to the UCC's national offices, Guess was a local church pastor for 12 years, including eight years as pastor of Zion UCC in Henderson, Ky., a congregation that grew from 12 elderly members to a vital, justice-focused, multiracial, open and affirming congregation of more than 300 people.
-He also helped create the Paff Haus Justice and Peace Center, a justice cooperative that housed offices for more than a dozen regional and statewide advocacy organizations in Kentucky and southern Indiana.
-In 1992, he co-founded the Kentucky Fairness Alliance, now the state's largest and most visible LGBT rights organization.
-Guess received the UCC's Just Peace Award at the 1997 General Synod in Columbus, Ohio, in recognition of his life-long commitment to justice advocacy.
+Prior to coming to the UCC's national offices, Guess was a local church pastor for 12 years, including eight years as pastor of Zion UCC in Henderson, Ky., a congregation that grew from 12 elderly members to a vital, justice-focused congregation of more than 300 people.
+In 1992, he co-founded the Kentucky Fairness Alliance, now the state's most visible LGBT rights organization.
+Guess received the UCC's Just Peace Award at the 1997 General Synod, in recognition of his life-long commitment to justice advocacy.
+In 2014, he received the distinguished alumni award from Chicago Theological Seminary.

 Guess and his spouse, Jim Therrien, are members of Pilgrim Congregational UCC in Cleveland.